wp-plugins/edd-toolbar/readme.txt

 == Changelog ==

+= 1.3 (2012-05-17) =
+* NEW: Added more official resources links (support & docs).
+* UPDATE: Improved behavior of constants for removing sections (or all), so that setting to "FALSE" removes stuff, and setting to "TRUE" displays stuff.
+(This does not affect existing behavior as explained in the FAQ but introduces ability to use the boolean "TRUE" to bring stuff back in favor of removing the code lines - great for testing purposes etc.)
+* UPDATE: Updated readme.txt file info, links & documentation.
+* UPDATE: Updated German translations and also the .pot file for all translators.
+* NEW: Easy plugin translation platform with GlotPress tool: [Translate "Easy Digital Downloads Toolbar"...](http://translate.wpautobahn.com/projects/wordpress-plugins-deckerweb/edd-toolbar)

 = 1.2 (2012-05-01) =
 * NEW: Added new official "Styles" and "Add Ons" settings links, plus a new Documentation resource link.
 * UPDATE: Moved all admin-only functions/code from main file to extra admin file which only loads within 'wp-admin', this way it's all  performance-improved! :)